Activate96/Dengxiumei-boop.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-<p align="justify"> I am currently a postdoctoral fellow at the Singapore University of Technology and Design, honored to work with <a href = "https://sites.google.com/view/zehuixiong"><b>Prof. Zehui Xiong</b></a>.
+<p align="justify"> I am currently a postdoctoral research fellow at the Singapore University of Technology and Design, honored to work with <a href = "https://sites.google.com/view/zehuixiong"><b>Prof. Zehui Xiong</b></a>.
 I received the Ph.D. degree in Information and Communications Engineering from Nanjing University of Science and Technology, Nanjing, China, in 2024, supervised by <a href = "https://scholar.google.com/citations?user=pg2qGzQAAAAJ&hl=zh-CN"><b>Prof. Jun Li</b></a>.
 Before that, I received the B.E. degree in Electronic Information Engineering from Nanjing University of Science and Technology, in 2018.
 From Jan.
 2018 to Jun.
 2018, I was an exchange student at Technische Universität München, Germany, supervised by <a href = "https://scholar.google.de/citations?user=dCvUPdoAAAAJ&hl=de"><b>Prof. Thomas F. Eibert</b></a>. </p>

 <p align="justify"> My research interests mainly focus on Edge Generative AI, On-Device Large Language Models, Distributed Machine Learning, Network Optimization, and Blockchain. </p>